Descanonge/neba/docs/source/datasets.rst

 =============

 This framework tries to make those data managers objects as universal as reasonably possible.
-The base classes do not have a data source (it could be one file, multiple files, network datastore, ...) or a data type specified.
+The base class do not specify a data source (it could be one file, multiple files, network datastore, ...) or a data type.
+The management of parameters is also not implemented.
 Features can be added to the data manager class as needed via a system of independent plugins.

 .. note::